paleumm/Introduction-to-Lightning/01-quickstart/README.md

 # Quickstart

 This section will give  you an example of how `Lightning` can ease your PyTorch programming experience.
 All the code is modified from [PyTorch's Quickstart](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html).
-We also want to show you what the difference between normal PyTorch and Lightning
+We also want to show you what the difference between normal PyTorch and Lightning.

 `Lightning` is based on `PyTorch` so you can use PyTorch inside Lightning code.